-Enduring physcological trauma from violence is clearly has an effect.
+Enduring physiological trauma from violence clearly has an effect.
 We stumbled across a blog post describing this here.

-We suspected divorce rates amongst police would be high, but actually divorce rates for law enforcment at around 14% is slightly below the national average (16%) for all occupations.
+We suspected divorce rates amongst police would be high, but actually, divorce rates for law enforcement at around 14% is slightly below the national average (16%) for all occupations.

 A 2010 study found 11% of male police and 6% of female police have “at-risk” drinking behaviors for alcohol.

 Police have slightly higher rates of depression than the general population and a slightly higher suicide rate.